HASE-Group/hase_iii_models/mu5/README.md

 #### B ST V32 NB 3

 This instruction writes the value in B into the l.s. half of the word at the virtual address formed by adding 3 to the value in RNB.
 It does not cause an NSNE since the virtual address of the corresponding 64-bit quantity (9) is already in line 1 of the virtual address field of the Name Store.
 However, the value to be stored is not available at this point because the instruction still has to progress through the pipeline to the B-Arithmetic unit.
 It would be possible simply to hold up the pipeline in a similar manner to the hold-up used for base manipulation orders but B store orders are more frequent, so a different technique was used in MU5 and is replicated here.
 The content of the Line Register is copied into a B Write register (BW).
 BW also contains bits that indicate whether the value from B is being written to a 64-bit operand (in which case zero is written to the m.s. half) or (more likely) to a 32-bit operand and if the latter, to which half of the Name Store word.
 The instruction proceeds through the pipeline as for a non-store order.
 When it reaches the B-Arithmetic Unit, and when all preceding instructions have completed, the value is sent back to the Execute stage of PROP marked as Type W. When the Execute stage completes its current action, it enters a hold state while the new value is written into the Name Store line addressed by BW.
 BW is then cleared and the Execute stage initiates the next PROP beat.
-If a second B store order were to reach the Name  tore before the first had completed, or if a subsequent order were to try to read the value which has not yet been written, a hold-up would occur.
+If a second B store order were to reach the Name Store before the first had completed, or if a subsequent order were to try to read the value which has not yet been written, a hold-up would occur.
 This latter is the well known *Read-After-Write* situation.

 #### B SUB V32 NB 4